dflydev/dflydev-fig-cookies/README.md

 #### Modify a Response Cookie

-The `modify' method allows for replacing the contents of a cookie based on the current cookie with the specified name.
-The third argument is a `callable that takes a `SetCookie` instance as its first argument and is expected to return a `SetCookie` instance.
+The `modify` method allows for replacing the contents of a cookie based on the current cookie with the specified name.
+The third argument is a `callable` that takes a `SetCookie` instance as its first argument and is expected to return a `SetCookie` instance.